webplatform/docs/tutorials/audio/intro_web_audio_api_1/index.md

 ---
-title: intro web audio api 1
+title: Introduction to the web audio API, part 1
+readiness: 'Ready to Use'
+summary: 'An introduction to the web audio API: loading and playing an external sound file.'
 tags:
   - Tutorials
   - Audio
-readiness: 'Ready to Use'
-summary: 'An introduction to the web audio API: loading and playing an external sound file.'
 uri: 'tutorials/audio/intro web audio api 1'

 ---
-# Introduction to the web audio API, part 1

 **By [Dave Gash](http://docs.webplatform.org/wiki/User:Dgash)**
 Originally published October 19, 2012

-## Summary
+## <span>Summary</span>

 An introduction to the web audio API: loading and playing an external sound file.

 **This article is part of a three articles series; see [tutorials/audio/intro\_web\_audio\_api\_2](/tutorials/audio/intro_web_audio_api_2).**

-## Introduction
+## <span>Introduction</span>

 Web-based audio is becoming more robust all the time, and necessarily so.
 As the web evolves in stylistic and presentational features, web applications also require a higher degree of sophistication in audio manipulation.
 Gone are the days of `<embed>`, `<object>`, and `<bgsound>`, when the best you could hope for was static playback of a fixed music track.